Posts Tagged ‘Blog’

 Google on Google Chrome - comic book

-So finally announced their browser.
+So google finally announced their browser.
 You really gotta check this out; I’m sure it’ll be revolutionary in some aspect (open source, memory management, other architecture, etc.).

-But what’s really of interest— to the artist in at least—the geek in is afk, shitting himself over the wonderful possibilities as well as the horrible implications for —is Scott McCloud’s beautiful & super informative comicbook describing what Chrome is & how it functions.
+But what’s really of interest— to the artist in me at least—the geek in me is afk, shitting himself over the wonderful possibilities as well as the horrible implications for internet monopoly—is Scott McCloud’s beautiful & super informative comicbook describing what Chrome is & how it functions.
 McCloud captures the images of various coders and designers, and use them to explain Chrome’s features to users and dispense tech-talk to the developers.
 And man… If you’ve read McCloud’s other books, you know that McCloud has a wonderful grasp on the medium of comics, and can explain just about anything through a few, lines & a word bubble.

 The part below perfectly illustrated what I perceive to be one of the most frequented and most frustrating part of a browser: the URL bar.